-We’ll show you two well-written undergraduate resume examples with different experience levels, then walk you through how to write your own undergraduate student resume so you’re best prepared for professional success during (and after) college.
-Our free-to-use resume builder can make you a resume in as little as 5 minutes.
-Just pick the template you want, and our software will format everything for you.
+We’ll show you two well-written undergraduate resume examples with different experience levels.
+Then, we’ll walk you through how to write your own undergraduate student resume so you’re best prepared for professional success both during college and as a recent graduate.

-Undergraduate resume examples
+1. Undergraduate resume (with experience)

-1. Undergraduate resume example (with experience)
+2. Undergraduate resume (no experience)

-Undergraduate resume template with experience (text version)
+Undergraduate resume template

 OBJECTIVE